 The discovery of regulated mitophagy pathways is paving the way for valuable biomarker discovery and ways to monitor mitophagy.
 Specific antibodies can be used to monitor changes in phosphorylated Optineurin as well as changes in PINK1 and its substrates like ubiquitin.
 ELISA assays developed to detect Phospho-Ubiquitin (Ser65) have been shown to be sensitive and specific and able to measure changes in mitophagy found in neurodegeneration including Parkinson’s and Alzheimer’s diseases.
 These assays may even prove sensitive enough to observe mitophagy differences in plasma samples.

-CST has developed fully validated antibodies and kits driven to meet the needs of mitophagy researchers and progress therapeutic development.
+Cell Signaling Technology has developed validated antibodies and kits designed to meet the needs of mitophagy researchers and progress therapeutic development.